sameerkhan7/Penn-State-Robotics-Club/IntroductionToArduinoProgramming.md

 Phew that was a lot right?
 It gets easier from here trust us.
 Let's try and run the above code on our Arduino's now.

 ## Uploading a Sketch to an Arduino
 Once you've written your program wouldn't it be nice to actually run it?

+Follow these directions to get going:
-Open up the Arduino IDE and hit:
+1. Open up the Arduino IDE and hit:
 `File > New`

-Then, copy paste the LED sketch from above into the text editor clearing all of the old code.
+2. Then, copy paste the LED sketch from above into the text editor clearing all of the old code.

-Under `Tools > Board`, make sure `Arduino/Genuino Uno` is selected
+3. Under `Tools > Board`, make sure `Arduino/Genuino Uno` is selected

-Connect your Arduino to your laptop
+4. Connect your Arduino to your laptop
+5. In `Tools > Port` sl
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1OTIzOTQxNiw1NjIyOTg1ODMsNzMwOT
+eyJoaXN0b3J5IjpbMTE5Mjc2MDQwMCw1NjIyOTg1ODMsNzMwOT
 k4MTE2XX0=
 -->